• Skip to main content

 As explained by the American Council on Exercise (ACE):

-“Foam rolling is also called myofascial release and is designed to work out the “knots” in your muscles.
+Foam rolling is also called myofascial release and is designed to work out the “knots” in your muscles.
 You could compare the practice to self-massage.
 The technical terms for ‘knots’ are trigger points or myofascial adhesions.

-Fascia is connective tissue that provides stability and connection of everything in our body.
 A good way to think of it is that your skin is like the outer layer of an orange and the fascia is that white layer which connects everything and gives it structure!

-When our fascia gets tight or twisted, through stress, training, overuse, under use, movement imbalances and injuries, we develop what are referred to as muscle adhesions…or those “knots” and trigger points everyone tells you to roll on.
+When our fascia gets tight or twisted, through stress, training, overuse, under use, movement imbalances and injuries, we develop what are referred to as muscle adhesion’s.
+Or those “knots” and trigger points everyone tells you to roll on.

-We want to break up those adhesions to prevent any additional imbalances from muscles being pulled too tightly or restricting blood flow.
-You can read more on Breaking Muscle about why fascia matters to athletes.
-Why we need to foam roll
+We want to break up those adhesion’s to prevent any additional imbalances from muscles being pulled too tightly or restricting blood flow.

 As noted that break up is painful because we are forcing tissue that’s connected to muscle, bones and organs to go back to it’s relaxed state.
-Releasing trigger points helps to reestablish proper movement patterns and pain free movement, and ultimately, to enhance performance.

-What is my IT Band?
+What is the IT Band?

-Without getting to sciencey on you, the IT Band is connective tissue (not a muscle) runs from your hip to your knee, which is why it often results in knee pain when tight.
-The IT band provides essential support for the outer hip in moving and standing upright.
+Without getting to sciencey on you, the IT Band is connective tissue (not a muscle) runs from your hip to your knee.

 Your IT Band is not evil and does not need to be beaten in to submission.